dnut/associations/README.md

 As another example, if we want to find the association between amputations and fatalities (diagnosis and disposition), we need to take the same approach.
 While the likelihood that an amputation is fatal is valuable information, we are more interested in the relative fatality of different diagnoses.
 Amputations may have a very low likelihood of fatality, but we must compare it to the likelihood that any other diagnosis leads to fatality before we discover whether amputations are relatively likely to be fatal.
 Therefore, we must take into consideration the extreme infrequency of fatalities in general to get a standardized numerical representation of how associated each field is.

 There are two approaches to resolve our dilemma that are mathematically equivalent.
 One approach is to divide the number of fatal amputations by the number of amputations with any disposition, which yields the likelihood that an amputation is fatal.
-Then we divide that by the likelihood that any diagnosis is fatal (total fatalities / total of everything) and that yields the association ratio between amputation and fatality.
+But we want to normalize this likelihood by scaling it according to the likelihood that anything my be fatal.
+To do so, we divide them (total fatalities / total of everything) and that yields the association ratio between amputation and fatality.

 Identical results would be reached by first dividing fatal amputations by all fatalities (likelihood that a fatality is caused by amputation) and then dividing that by the average likelihood that an amputation is the cause of any disposition (total amputations / total of everything).
 This results in the exact same association ratio as the first approach.